 What is the Habitat for Humanity Homeownership Program?

 Central Minnesota Habitat for Humanity offers a Homeownership Program to residents of Stearns, Sherburne, Benton, and Wright counties as a hand-up to low-income families that are unable to get a mortgage from the bank.
 We do not give houses away for free, but instead provide affordable mortgages to families that qualify.
-If you become involved with our Homeownership Program, Habitat for Humanity will help find you a simple, decent and affordable home.
-In return, you will have to give time for service work, attend homeowner education classes, and help Habitat in other ways.
+If you are selected for our Homeownership Program, Habitat for Humanity will build you a simple, decent and affordable home.
+In return, you will have to provide labor, attend homeowner education classes, and become an active partner with Habitat.

 Who Qualifies for the Homeownership Program?

 There are initial qualifications for those who are interested in our homeownership program.

 - You must be a U.S. citizen or legal resident and be able to provide documentation.

 - You must have lived in Stearns, Sherburne, Benton, or Wright county for one year before applying.

 - You cannot have had property foreclosed on for three years before applying.

 - You cannot have had a bankruptcy for two years before applying.